 Because German Shepherds were bred as working dogs, they are considered very healthy.
 At the minimum, you should take your German Shepherd for an annual visit, assuming it is healthy.
 The visit typically costs between $100 and $300.

-You also need to pay for fleas, tick, and heartworm prevention.
+You also need to pay for flea, tick, and heartworm prevention.
 Flea and tick prevention typically cost between $100 and $200, whereas heartworm prevention costs around $180.
 Most of these medications last for 1 to 3 months at a time.

 Pet Insurance for German Shepherds